 Write out your daily schedule and block out the times reserved just for you taking care of your dog.

-Show your parents your schedule and prove you have thought this through carefully and you DO have (some) cash and the time to make a new pet dog your first priority.
+Show your parents your schedule and prove you have thought this through carefully.
+It certainly helps when they see that you DO have (some) cash and the time to make a new pet dog your first priority.

-If you have tried everything you can think of and your parents are still saying “no,” there is one more thing you can do to try to win them over.
+If you’ve tried everything you can think of and your parents still say “no,” there is one more thing you can do to try to win them over.

 Try writing a letter to them.